Schepp/HTML5-Canvas-Workshop/README.md

 - Have a ball jump around inside the screen, with gravitation
 - Program a Pong game
 - Program a Space Invaders game
+- Recreate the effect seen on the [website of TweenJS](http://www.createjs.com/tweenjs)

 ## Cheat Sheets